 These plant and herbal medicines are generally safe for everyone and work to rebalance different areas of the body — your gut and skin included.
 Each of these can be found in powdered form and easily added into your favorite tea, smoothies, or even sprinkled on top your meals.
 Some of my favorites include:

-Pearl: Yes, the pearls that are on your grandmother’s necklace are the same pearls that have been ground up into powdered form and used for hundreds of years across the globe as a beauty ritual.
+Pearl: Yes, pearls like the ones on your grandmother’s necklace are the same pearls that have been ground up into powdered form and used for hundreds of years across the globe as a beauty ritual.
 Since it is loaded with amino acids, pearl helps to nourish the skin and encourage a healthy glow.
-Agent Nateur’s oceanic adaptogen holi (youth) is formulated with pearl as well as marine collagen, spirulina, and holy basil designed to reduce inflammation and promote anti-aging.
+Products like Agent Nateur’s Oceanic Adaptogen Holi (Youth) is formulated with pearl as well as marine collagen, spirulina, and holy basil designed to reduce inflammation and promote anti-aging.

 5. Green Tea

 Green tea is filled with antioxidant polyphenols called Epigallocatechin gallate, or more commonly referred to as EGCG.
 This compound works to fight cell-damaging free radicals that contribute to aging.
 In fact, one study showed that EGCG was able to actually revive dying skin cells.
-Matcha tea has some of the highest levels of EGCG of all.
+Matcha tea, like Jade Leaf Matcha Green Tea Powder ($9.45, Amazon) has some of the highest levels of EGCG of all.